windy-civi/windy-civi/scraper_next/brainstorm.md

   Replay legislative logs to uncover hidden patterns—who votes when, with whom, and under whose influence.

 - 📱 **Our App Becomes A Glorified P2P Feed Reader With Civic Tendencies**
-  By being a P2P feed reader with special features around civic data, we simplify the app itself, allow others to make client apps, and makes it easy for us to do things like allow users to add custom RSS feeds on their end.
+  By being a P2P feed reader with special features around civic data, we simplify the app itself, and allow others to make their own client apps.

 - 🛜 **RSS Feeds Just Work**
   Feed-based design lets us easily pull in existing sources like Executive Orders or court decisions via RSS, and allows organizations to pull news website feeds.